 For Example, in Japanese, the address order is a postal code, state, city, Whereas, in English, the address order is name, city, state and postal code, etc

 You need to verify if the address order display is working fine as you switch between different languages supported by your app.
 Similarly, the phone number length and format also vary from one country to another.
 Currently, we also have an E.164 recommendation to format the numbers according to a general international notation.

 Globalization Testing Checklist

-Given below are the checklist of this Testing:
+Given below is the checklist for this Testing:

 - Ensure the required installations are being done to set up the test environment.

-- Ensure if the database is Unicode compatible.
+- Ensure that the database is Unicode compatible.

 - Verify if there are no hard-coded strings in the code.